ark-mod/ArkBot/README.md

 **savePath**

 The absolute path of the directory where cluster-files are stored.
 Cluster-files are extracted as part of the server update process triggered by savegame-file (.ark) to watchers.

+## Web API

+RESTful API for accessing exported ARK Server save data via HTTP in JSON- or XML-format.
+A SignalR hub push server update notifications to connected clients in real-time.

+### Endpoints (base path is configured in `webApiListenPrefix`)

+/api/map/`mapName`: ARK topographic maps for (TheIsland, TheCenter and ScorchedEarth_P) sourced from ARK Survival Evolved Wiki (http://ark.gamepedia.com).

+/api/player/`steamId`: Player data for player identified by `steamId` from each configured server instance.

+/api/servers: Server status information including active players and statistics for each configured server instance.

+/signalr/ (hub name `ServerUpdateHub`): Server update notifications using SignalR.

+## Web-app (under development)

+A web application built on top of the Web API and implemented in Angular (https://angular.io/).

+Features character- and creature information with food-status, mating cooldowns, baby age and cuddle timers.

+Url: `webApiListenPrefix`/gui/index.html